-Nutrition research has evolved to become a highly integrative discipline.
-The discipline covers such fundamental areas as molecular biology, biochemistry, physiology, clinical nutrition, public heath, and consumer issues, i.e., Cells to Community.
+Nutrition research is a highly integrative discipline that encompasses molecular biology, biochemistry, physiology, clinical nutrition, public health and community nutrition – from cells to community.

-Research in the Nutrition Graduate Program is supported by grants from the National Institutes of Health, US Department of Agriculture, Department of Defense and other federal & state agencies and private industry.
-Several NGP faculty are principal investigators at the Linus Pauling Institute, an internationally recognized research facility devoted to the study of micronutrients and human health.
+Research in the Nutrition Graduate Program is supported by grants from the National Institutes of Health, U.S. Department of Agriculture, NASA, Department of Defense and other federal and state agencies and private industry.
+Several faculty are affiliated with the college’s research centers – Hallie E. Ford Center for Healthy Children and Families, Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health, and the Center for Healthy Aging Research, as well as OSU’s Linus Pauling Institute.

 Our goal is to provide you with the opportunity to pursue cutting-edge nutrition research focused on improving human health; and to prepare you for professional careers in academia, government or industry.
 The Nutrition Graduate Program is in the School of Biological and Population Health Sciences.
 The program offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in nutrition.

 Graduate students are funded through graduate teaching assistantships, graduate research assistantships and training grants.
 These funding mechanisms include a monthly stipend, tuition remission and health insurance.
 Additional financial information can be found at the Oregon State Graduate School's financing your education page.